Why Get Married?

 Without marriage, there would be a lot more sin going on in the world.
 Sex is only approved by God between married couples.
 Without marriage, many people would be guilty of fornication.
 Each of you has a strong desire for sex that will continue to increase into your early twenties.
 Marriage is the proper way to have an opportunity to satisfy that desire (I Corinthians 7:1-9).

-If you feel you can't live without sex, then you should get married.
-If you don't know how to be a lifetime companion to someone, then you need to learn quickly, because only in marriage does God allow Christians to have sex.
+If you feel you can’t live without sex, then you better get married.
+If you don’t know how to be a lifetime companion to someone, then you better learn quickly, because only in marriage does God allow Christians to have sex.

 Who Should I Marry?

 I hope that you have been thinking about this question since I assigned it two chapters ago.
 Deciding whom you plan to marry is a tough decision.
 It is a very important decision.
-Many of your friends will rush into marriage with just about any boy they believe that they love.
-To them, if it doesn't work out, they can always get a divorce and marry someone else.
-What they don't realize is that divorces are heart rending and expensive.
+Many of your friends will rush into marriage with just about any girl they believe that they love.
+To them, if it doesn’t work out, they can always get a divorce and marry someone else.
+What they don’t realize is that divorces are heart-rending and expensive.

-You can see that choosing a husband is a very important decision.
+You can see that choosing a wife is a very important decision.
 You will be stuck with your choice for the rest of your life, so think long and hard about whom it is going to be.
-Each woman is only permitted one husband (I Corinthians 7:2).
+Each man is only permitted one wife (I Corinthians 7:2).

-Pick out the characteristics of your future husband before you have any particular person in mind.
-If there already is someone special in your life, you will tend to slant everything toward that man.
+Pick out the characteristics of your future wife before you have any particular person in mind.
+If there already is someone special in your life, you will tend to slant everything toward that woman.
 Think about what is really important to you:

 Do you both have the same ideas about how many children you would like to have?
 How soon do you want to start a family?

-Do you care about how neatly your husband will keep your house?
-If you are curious, consider how he keeps his own room at home.
-It will give you some idea about his standards of neatness.
+Do you care about how neatly your wife will keep your house?
+If you are curious, consider how she keeps her own room at home.
+It will give you some idea about her standards of neatness.

 Are you going to share in the household chores?
 Who is going to wash dishes after dinner?
 Who is going to mow the lawn?
 Who is responsible for repairing the leaking pipe?

 The most important thing to consider is your religion.
-Is your husband going to encourage to you to be a better Christian, or is he going to moan and groan about having to go to church on Sunday morning?
+Is your wife going to encourage you to be a better Christian, or is she going to moan and groan about having to go to church on Sunday morning?
 Consider this point carefully.
-Some men will regularly attend services with you while they think you are interested in marrying them.
+Some women will regularly attend services with you while they think you are interested in marrying them.
 After marriage, they often find excuses to stop going.
-Did he faithfully attend services before you met?
-If you have to go out of town, does he continue to go to worship without you?
-Does he enjoy studying the Scriptures?
+Did she faithfully attend services before you met?
+If you have to go out of town, does she continue to go to worship without you?
+Does she enjoy studying the scriptures?
 Can you study together?
-Are you comfortable praying with him?
+Are you comfortable praying with her?
 Consider the words of Paul:

 What you believe is also important.
-You will have for unending battles if he wants to go to his church and you to your own.
+You are in for unending battles if she wants to go to her church and you to your own.
 Marriage is a time for doing things together and that includes worshiping God.
 Even if you could arrive at a compromise in the early part of your marriage, what will you do when you begin to raise a family?
-Are the children going to be raised in your faith or his?
+Are the children going to be raised in your faith or hers?

 Save yourself future heartaches and marry a faithful Christian who believes as you do.
 Jesus prayed that his disciples be one, just as God and Jesus were one (John 17:20-23).
 Make sure that oneness fills your lives as husband and wife.

 After saying all of this, I must warn you not to go overboard and start looking for the absolute perfect companion.
-Everyone you meet will have some "flaws;" the question is how important are those things to your (and his) future happiness.
+Everyone you meet will have some “flaws,” the question is how important are those things to your (and her) future happiness.
 You have lived a long time with your parents, brothers, and sisters.
 You did not get to pick them, yet you have managed to live with them for many years.
 In some cultures, like in the days of Abraham, a man did not get to choose his wife.
 The parents arranged the marriage.
-In Isaac's case, Abraham's servant was sent to select Isaac's wife from distant relations whom Isaac never met.
-Even in these circumstances, a woman lived with her husband for their entire life.
+In Isaac’s case, Abraham’s servant was sent to select Isaac’s wife from distant relations whom Isaac never met.
+Even in these circumstances, a man lived with his wife for their entire life.

 Once you are married, you must stop looking for a better mate.
 It will be harder than you think.
 After spending years trying to decide whom you would rather live with, you will find that it is hard to drop the habit.
-Many marriages have been broken and affairs started because a woman thought she found someone even better than her current husband.
-There are hundreds, maybe even thousands of men that you could have married and with whom you could have happily lived.
+Many marriages have been broken and affairs started because a man thought he found someone even better than his current wife.
+There are hundreds, maybe even thousands of women that you could have married and with whom you could have happily lived.
 However, once you have made the commitment, you must do everything in your power to uphold your end of the deal.
-It may seem that someone else would make you a better husband, but that is probably because you haven't been living in the same house with him.
+It may seem that someone else would make you a better wife, but that is probably because you haven’t been living in the same house with her.
 Instead of wishing for what might have been, be prepared to throw all your energies into making your marriage prosper.

 When Should I Marry?

-Take your time and don't rush this important decision.
-First, let your body finish maturing and wait until your hormones settle down into a steady rhythm.
-Don't marry out of passion.
-Strong sexual desire for someone lasts for only a short time.
+Take your time and don’t rush this important decision.
+First, let your body finish maturing and wait until your hormones settle down.
+Don’t marry out of passion.
+A strong sexual desire for someone lasts for only a short time.
 There needs to be something else – something stronger and more enduring to build a lifetime relationship upon.
 When you find the right person, the passion will be there, but there will be another feeling there as well.
-When you find yourself caring for a man, thinking of him as someone important in your life; when you find that he is your best friend, someone you trust with your deepest thoughts and with whom you thoroughly enjoy talking; then, maybe, just maybe, you have fallen in love.
-Take time to read I Corinthians 13:1-8 and see if these points apply to your relationship with this man.
-Only then consider spending the rest of your life with him.
-Get married and enjoy the husband of your youth for the rest of your lives together.
+When you find yourself caring for a woman, thinking of her as someone important in your life; when you find that she is your best friend, someone you trust with your deepest thoughts and with whom you thoroughly enjoy talking; then, maybe, just maybe, you have fallen in love.
+Take time to read I Corinthians 13:1-8 and see if these points apply to your relationship with this woman.
+Only then ask her to consider spending the rest of her life with you.
+Get married and enjoy the wife of your youth for the rest of your lives together.